mskian/san-proxy/README.md

 ## Features 💅

 - Supports on Browser Build with Chromium
-- Socks Proxy with Port
+- Socks5 Proxy with Port for HTTPS Connections
 - Disable Switch
 - Get Porxy Status and IP
 - System Font